 A manufacturer’s warranty will typically apply to any mechanical or electrical issue with the car, where it is a fault caused in the manufacturing of the vehicle.
 This usually includes issues with the engine, fuel and ignition systems, cooling systems, electrical systems, gearbox and clutch transmissions, steering and suspension.

-Modern cars are closer related to computers than cars of yesteryear, so there is an increased range of intricate connections and components involved in the running of the car.
+Modern cars are closer related to computers than their predecessors, so there is an increased range of intricate connections and components involved in the running of the car.

 What’s not Covered?